ANRAR4/AutoBTD6/README.md

 Plays a random playthrough out of the `n` most efficient(in terms of monkey money/hour) playthroughs.

 Efficiency is calculated using the average of `win_times` in `playthrough_stats.json`.
 This means new playthroughs need to be played at least once to get considered.

+For some context: currently the most efficient of the included playthroughs is bloody puddles on hard which will earn you about 760 Monkey money/hour(given your game doesn't lag) (836 Monkey Money/Hour if you have `mo' monkey money` unlocked).

 ## `validate` - Validate playthroughs